Corey Aiken

-Corey Aiken (born June 18, 1978) is an American professional stock car racing driver and commercial pilot who last competed part-time in the ARCA Menards Series, driving the No. 34 Ford for VWV Racing, and the No. 86 Ford for Clubb Racing Inc., and part-time in the ARCA Menards Series East, driving the No. 00 Toyota for VWV Racing, and the No. 86 for CRI.
+Corey Aiken (born June 18, 1978) is an American professional stock car racing driver and commercial pilot who currently competes part-time in the ARCA Menards Series, driving the No. 19 Ford for Maples Motorsports in collaboration with WAV Racing.

 Racing career

 In 2025, it was revealed that Aiken would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 00 Toyota for Kennedy Aiken Racing.
-In March of that year, it was announced that Aiken will attempt to make his ARCA Menards Series East debut at Five Flags Speedway, this time driving for VWV Racing.
+In March of that year, it was announced that Aiken would attempt to make his ARCA Menards Series East debut at Five Flags Speedway, this time driving for VWV Racing.

 Personal life

 For 23 years, Aiken flew the C-5 Galaxy in the Air Force.
-He is currently a captain for Delta Airlines.
+He is currently a captain for Delta Air Lines.

-He has been married to his wife Lisa since April of 2024.
+He has been married to his wife Lisa since April 2024.

 Motorsports results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)